Effect-TS/effect/packages/schema/README.md

   fruitId: FruitId,
   category: FruitCategory.pipe(S.pickLiteral("sweet", "citrus"))
   /*
-    By using PickLiteral from the FruitCategory, we ensure that the values selected are those defined in the category definition above.
+    By using pickLiteral from the FruitCategory, we ensure that the values selected are those defined in the category definition above.
     If we remove "sweet" from the FruitCategory definition, TypeScript will notify us.
     */